ShamodyaHashantha/ShamodyaHashantha/README.md

 - 👋 Hi, I’m @ShamodyaHashantha
-- 👀 I’m interested in Modern IAM trending, IDaaS, Theory of Computing, Machine Learning & Theoritical Physics
 -  🌱 I’m currently working as a Software Engineer at WSO2
+- 👀 Apart from IAM, I’m interested in Economics & Theoritical Physics
 - 📫 You can find my latest articles on (https://medium.com/@shamodya) & drop a mail to (shamodyahash@gmail.com) if you have any concerns regarding those.
 - Cheers... 🥂